 Is there a schedule of insurance coverage in force?
 Reflect effective and expiration dates, kind and classification of coverage’s, maximum amounts of each coverage, premiums, and terms of payment.

-AMORTIZATION OF DEBT

-Is there a schedule of debt such as mortgages and notes?

-Have the balances owed to all lenders been confirmed directly in writing?

-Have the balances owed to all lenders been compared to the obligations recorded on the balance sheet?

-SECURITIES AND OTHER NEGOTIABLE DOCUMENTS

-Does the organization own any marketable securities or bonds?
-If so, are they kept in a safety deposit box?

-Have the contents of the safety deposit box been examined and recorded?

 FEDERAL REPORTING OBLIGATIONS

 Does the organization file on a timely basis the following forms if applicable?